Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 The BC logo should be visible on all BC identification cards.
 Other forms of identification should include a BC address for the parent or the legal guardian.

 How is proof of residency validated if the office in Ontario receives a BCTESG application form that is mailed into Ontario?
-For example, a subscriber lives in Ontario but parent and beneficiary live in BC.
+For example, a subscriber lives in Ontario but parents and the beneficiary live in BC.

-The promoter is responsible to validate the residency of the custodial parent/legal guardian.
+The promoter is responsible to validate the residency of the custodial parent or the legal guardian.
 They need to establish a process of acceptable practices.
 For example, they could require the guardian to sign and date both sides of a copy of identification used to support the application.
 That signed copy would then be forwarded to the promoter.

-If the subscriber already has an RESP with a promoter, their system may have the subscriber’s address showing the custodial parent/legal guardian lives in BC.
+If the subscriber already has an RESP with a promoter, their system may have the subscriber's address showing the custodial parent or the legal guardian lives in BC.
 Is this sufficient for proof of residency?

 No, the promoter must request proof of residency to validate BC's residency requirement.
 The proof of residency needs to be current.
 A utility bill or statement used for proof of residency must be within the last 3 months.

-A.3.3.18.
-BCTESG applications and the custodial parent/legal guardian
+A.3.3.15.
+BCTESG applications and the custodial parent or the legal guardian

 Does the beneficiary's custodial parent or legal guardian need to sign the BCTESG application form (Annex D)?

-Yes but only if the person has not already signed as a subscriber in this section.
-If they are not the subscriber, a custodial parent/legal guardian that provided the proof of BC residency must sign and print their name in section D-4 of the BCTESG application form (Annex D).
+Yes, but only if the person has not already signed as a subscriber.
+If they are not the subscriber, a custodial parent or the legal guardian that provided the proof of BC residency must:

-If the beneficiary’s custodial parent or legal guardian is not a subscriber, is it necessary for the custodial parent or legal guardian to also complete Annex B?
+If the beneficiary's custodial parent or legal guardian isn't a subscriber, is it necessary for the custodial parent or legal guardian to also complete Annex B?

-If Annex D is being completed as a “stand-alone” BCTESG application form for an existing RESP, the required information for all beneficiaries will be provided on Annex D. The custodial parent or legal guardian must also sign Annex D.
+If Annex D is being completed as a "stand-alone" BCTESG application form for an existing RESP:

 If the RESP has a subscriber and a joint subscriber, are both required to sign the BCTESG application form (Annex D, section D-4)?